(CNN)Here's some background information about Ebola, a virus with a high fatality rate that was first identified in Africa in 1976.

 October 1, 2014 - Liberian government officials release the name of the first diagnosed case of Ebola in the United States: Thomas Eric Duncan.

-October 6, 2014 - NBC freelance camerman Ashoka Mukpo arrives at Nebraska Medical Center for treatment after contracting Ebola in Liberia.
+October 6, 2014 - NBC freelance cameraman Ashoka Mukpo arrives at Nebraska Medical Center for treatment after contracting Ebola in Liberia.
+On October 21, the hospital says that Mukpo no longer has the Ebola virus in his bloodstream and will be allowed to leave.

-October 8, 2014 - Thomas Eric Duncan dies of Ebola in Dallas, Texas.
+October 8, 2014 - Thomas Eric Duncan dies of Ebola in Dallas.

 1976 - First recognition of the EBOV disease is in Zaire (now Democratic Republic of the Congo).
 The outbreak has 318 reported human cases, leading to 280 deaths.
 An SUDV outbreak also occurs in Sudan (now South Sudan), which incurs 284 cases and 151 deaths.